castai/terraform-provider-castai/docs/resources/node_configuration.md

 - `image` (String) Image to be used while provisioning the node.
 If nothing is provided will be resolved to latest available image based on Kubernetes version if possible
 - `init_script` (String) Init script to be run on your instance at launch.
 Should not contain any sensitive data.
 Value should be base64 encoded
 - `kops` (Block List, Max: 1) (see [below for nested schema](#nestedblock--kops))
 - `kubelet_config` (String) Optional kubelet configuration properties in JSON format.
 Provide only properties that you want to override.
-Applicable for EKS only
+Applicable for EKS only.
+[Available values](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/)
 - `ssh_public_key` (String) SSH public key to be used for provisioned nodes
 - `tags` (Map of String) Tags to be added on cloud instances for provisioned nodes
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))